Zonespace27/RP-Info-Panel/README.md

 - ES-ES
 - ES-MX
 - BG-BG (Credit: Gork)
+- DE-DE (Credit: Cern)
+- IT-IT (Credit: Cern)

 If you are interested in localizing this for a language you know, pull requests are always welcome.

+## Questions

+- Will this be ported to other versions?

+  - It's possible.
+If there's interest, I'll look into porting it to a given version.

+- Will this be ported to other modloaders?

+  - See above answer.

+- Pull requests?
+  - I am always accepting pull requests for fixes, localization, or additions.